estensland/MeadHall/README.md

 MeadHall
 ========

-#This repo contains:
+###This repo contains:

--A collection of dotfiles including bash aliases
+1. A collection of dotfiles including bash aliases

--A collection of other micro-projects including:
+2. A folder of other micro-projects including:

---A Ruby Benchmarker for easy comparison of running times --A Rake File for a Custom Sinatra Skeleton
+  - A Ruby Benchmarker for easy comparison of running times

+  - A Rake File for a Custom Sinatra Skeleton